jobschepens/brms-ws/materials/scripts/05_loo.html.md

 **Understanding LOGO-CV:**

-LOGO-CV addresses a fundamentally different research question: **"How well does the model generalize to unseen subjects from the same population?"**

-The key distinction:

-- **K-fold with stratification**: Ensures data from all subjects in each fold → tests prediction for new observations from these specific subjects
-- **LOGO-CV**: Completely isolates different subjects → tests prediction for new subjects we haven't seen yet

-For models with subject-specific random effects, LOGO-CV is inherently more challenging because:

-1. When leaving out an entire subject, the model has zero observations to estimate that subject's random effects
-2. Predictions rely only on population-level parameters (fixed effects and random effect standard deviations)
-3. This tests whether the model can generalize beyond the specific subjects in the training data

 **Critical interpretation**: Lower absolute ELPD values in LOGO compared to LOO don't indicate a "bad" model - they reflect the inherent difficulty of predicting for completely new individuals.
 The **relative comparison** between models is what matters.
 If model differences remain consistent across CV methods, your conclusions are robust across different prediction scenarios.

 ### When to Use Each Method